Ukrainian refugee crisis: Poland

-As early as 15 February, Poland was expecting a possible Russian attack on Ukraine.
+As early as 15 February 2022, Poland was expecting a possible Russian attack on Ukraine.
 The Polish government asked communities to prepare for up to a million refugees.
 By 25 July, more than 1.2 million Ukrainian refugees had been recorded in Poland.
 Poland greatly reduced the usual border formalities and said that various identity documents would be accepted.

 Assembly points for refugees have opened in every district of Poland.
 Local authorities are providing free accommodation, food, and other necessary supplies.
 Apart from that, a huge number of citizens and organisations are voluntarily offering assistance, free accommodation and other help.
 Websites with information for refugees are also in Ukrainian.
 The government is preparing legal changes that would simplify the employment of Ukrainians in Poland, since currently a working visa is required as Ukrainians are from outside of the EU.

 President of the European Council Charles Michel visited the Polish-Ukrainian border crossing on 2 March and praised Polish efforts "to guarantee safe passages for Ukrainians, for European citizens" and those from other countries "without any discrimination."
 In a later interview for France Inter he denounced alleged claims of racism of Ukrainian and Polish serviceman as "Russian propaganda" and part of Russia's information warfare.
 (See also .)
 Many observers believe that most are likely to stay in Poland and other Central European countries because "tight labor markets, affordable cities and a pre-existing diaspora have made those countries more appealing alternatives for Ukrainians, who find options slimmer in Europe's west".

 The number of refugees arriving to Poland have been unparalleled in Europe.
 Modelling estimates show that by 1 April, Ukrainian people (including refugees but also those previously living in Poland) made up between 15% and 30% of the population of each of the major Polish cities.
 For example, Ukrainians accounted for 10% of the total population of Wrocław before the war and this figure had increased to 23% by April 2022.

-Poland has taken in almost 1.5 million Ukrainian refugees.
+As of May 2025, there were almost 1 million Ukrainian refugees in Poland.
 The migration has resulted in a 50% rise in the population of Rzeszów, the largest city in south-eastern Poland.
-Warsaw's population has increased by 15%, Kraków's by 23%, and Gdansk's by 34%.
+Warsaw's population has increased by 15%, Kraków's by 23%, and Gdańsk's by 34%.
 Ukrainian refugees have the legal right to reside and work across the European Union.
 They are also entitled to the same benefits as Poles, including health insurance, free public education, and child allowance.

 Less than a month after the invasion, the Polish government established the Aid Fund, run by Bank Gospodarstwa Krajowego, which funds all actions and programs aimed at assisting and integrating Ukrainian refugees.
 The European Investment Bank has made a €600 million loan to the Aid Fund, after authorizing an initial €2 billion loan in June.
 The fund is distributed by Bank Gospodarstwa Krajowego (BGK) to local governments and other public bodies that welcome and house Ukrainian migrants.